 A random spectrum is defined as a set of frequency and amplitude breakpoints.
-Consider the values in the table below:
+Consider the values on the table below:

-To compute the root-mean-square (RMS) from the breakpoints, we must compute the area under the curve defined by the breakpoint values.
-At first glance, this may appear simple because the area can be divided into a group of squares and triangles.
-However, the triangles are the result of straight lines on log-log graph paper, not on linear graph paper.
+To compute the root-mean-square (RMS) from the breakpoints, we must calculate the area under the curve defined by the breakpoint values.
+At first glance, this may seem simple because the area can be divided into a group of squares and triangles.
+However, the triangles result from straight lines on log-log graph paper, not on linear graph paper.
 We can still take advantage of the triangle shapes but need to use a specific formula for computing the area of triangles on log-log graph paper.

-The slope and offset that defines the straight line are computed as follows:
+The slope and offset that define the straight line are computed as follows:

 Given the slope and offset, we can integrate from f1 to f2 to compute the area under the line:

-For each pair of breakpoints, we can use Equations (4) or (5) to compute the area under the curve.
-The total area under the curve will then be the sum of the individual area calculations between each pair of breakpoints, and this sum is the mean-square acceleration.
-We take the square root of the result to get the RMS acceleration level.
-Using our example breakpoints, the sum is computed as follows:
+We can use Equations (4) or (5) to calculate the area under the curve for each pair of breakpoints.
+The total area is the sum of the individual area calculations between each breakpoint pair and is the mean-square acceleration.
+The square root of the result equates to the RMS acceleration level.
+If we use the example breakpoints, the sum is computed as follows: